Churchill's Darkest Hour

-On the evening of the 9th May, Chamberlain met with the Labour Party leader Clement Attlee and his deputy Arthur Greenwood who confirmed they were unwilling to serve in any Cabinet as long as he remained Prime Minister but might consider doing so under another Conservative.
+On the evening of May 9, Chamberlain met with the Labour Party leader Clement Attlee and his deputy Arthur Greenwood who confirmed they were unwilling to serve in any Cabinet as long as he remained Prime Minister but might consider doing so under another Conservative.

 Upon their departure Chamberlain summoned Churchill and Halifax to tell them of his intention to resign.
 It was clear that the latter was his preferred choice to succeed him and as he spoke to Halifax about doing so Churchill declined to intervene and instead, remaining silent he turned his back on proceedings and stared out of the window.

 Halifax’s lack of enthusiasm for the role soon became clear and fishing for a reason to rule himself out declared that he could not govern effectively from the House of Lords.

 The following morning the May 10, Neville Chamberlain journeyed to Buckingham Palace to inform a startled King George VI that not only would he publicly announce his resignation that night but that he should invite Winston Churchill to form a new Government.
 That same day German forces invaded France and the Lowlands – the Blitzkrieg had begun.